RandyAbernethy/swinginonastar/README.md

 # Swingin on a Star

-s/v Swingin' on a Star website
+s/v Swingin' on a Star Specifications

 **Make: St Francis Marine**
 **Model: St Francis 50**